krystof1119/benchcoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Litecoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Litecoin Network Protocol consensus changes.
+The following applies to code changes to the Benchcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Benchcoin Network Protocol consensus changes.

-Whether a pull request is merged into Litecoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Benchcoin Core rests with the project merge maintainers (if any) and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will